fingerfives/SNHU/README.md

 # SNHU
-A collection of various projects from the Computer Science BS program
+This is my portfolio of projects from various courses taken while pursuing my BS in Computer Science from Southern New Hampshire University